UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 ```
 What do these commands do?
 Can you use commands like this to find all the kmers in the sequence?

-Think about how you could encorporate some basic algebra and variable assignment to solve this problem.
+Think about how you could incorporate some basic algebra and variable assignment (k=`<some command here>`) to solve this problem.

 ```bash
 #one way to do math in bash is by piping to bc (basic calculator).